chaklam-silpasuwanchai/EEG-Emotion-Recognition/README.md

    - (13.)
 ChannelNet ( ) Beau
    - (14.)
 EEGNet ( ) Chaky
    - (15.)
 Spatial–Temporal Self-Attention CNN ( ) New + Babby + Beau

+---

+Some possible conclusions:
+- It is quite obvious that applying CNN1D before LSTM creates drastic improvement, implying the usefulness of CNN1D in smoothening and convoluting the signals into more meaningful representations for LSTM
+- It is also quite clear that using spectrograms can well capture both temporal and frequency information, thus the higher accuracy as shown in CNN2D four layers
+- It is quite clear that adding attention on top of CNN1D + LSTM brings slight benefit, adding around 2% extra accuracy.
+But this benefit may not be guaranteed, as seen in single head self-attention.
+- Multihead self attention is beneneficial compared to only single head
+- It is worth trying different reduction method (sum, mean, last) but the results may not be straightforward